nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 * Video and Audio Quality
 * Events

-Inspector is primarily used for **debugging problematic sessions** that have occured in your application.
+Inspector is primarily used for **debugging problematic sessions** that have occurred in your application.

 You must be logged into your Vonage Video API account to access Inspector, and you can only view sessions created from API Keys associated with your account.